BAJAJ FINSERV DIRECT LIMITED

 • Placing an Order

-When a trader submits an IOC order, the broker sends the order to the stock exchange, where it will trade the shares.
+When a trader submits an IOC order, the broker sends the order to the stock exchange, where it attempts to execute the trade immediately.
 It will immediately execute the order based on market conditions.

 • Immediate Execution and Partial Fulfilment